justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

       return value;
     }

-The `transport_stack_value` function  is called from each write barrier in a manor similar to the below for `set-car!`:
+Then, `transport_stack_value` is called from each write barrier in a manner similar to the below for `set-car!`:

     int do_gc = 0;
     val = transport_stack_value(data, l, val, &do_gc);